 if you’re not getting the minimum speed guaranteed when you took out the contract

-if your provider increases its prices within the contract period
+if your provider puts its prices up within the contract period

 For most people, the best time to switch broadband suppliers will be at the end of your contract.
-This is normally 12, 18 or 24 months.
+This is often 12, 18 or 24 months.

-When you stay with your provider beyond your contract period, the cost of your broadband deal is likely to increase.
+If you stay with your provider past your contract period, the cost of your broadband deal is likely to go up.

 So it’s a good idea for you to switch broadband at this point.

-A few broadband providers offer one month contracts you can leave penalty free with just 30 days’ notice.
-However, these tend to come with bigger setup fees and higher monthly costs.
+A few broadband providers offer 1 month contracts.
+So you can leave penalty free with 30 days’ notice.
+These tend to come with bigger setup fees and higher monthly costs.

 How do I switch broadband providers?